Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks: Related Work

 \section{Related Work}

-The \textit{pretrain-and-finetune} paradigm\footnote{This paradigm was originally proposed for text-only language models; it is robust to domain shifts and leads to state-of-the-art results across different NLU and NLG tasks \cite{devlin2019bert,wang2019_superglue,lewis-etal-2020-bart}.} has become the \textit{de facto} standard when building models for vision and language tasks.
-It generally consists of large scale pretraining using self-supervised learning followed by usually smaller-scale finetuning in one or more specific tasks.
-A core idea is that pretraining a model on large and diverse data should lead to robust multimodal representations across vision and language, so that the model can be easily finetuned to efficiently perform different tasks.
+Originally proposed for text-only models \cite{devlin2019bert,wang2019_superglue,lewis-etal-2020-bart}, the \textit{pretrain-and-finetune} paradigm has become the \textit{de facto} standard for vision and language tasks.
+The core idea is that pretraining on large and diverse datasets should lead to robust multimodal representations, so that models can be easily finetuned for different tasks.

-\paragraph{Pretrained Vision \& Language Models} Recently, many pretrained V\&L models have been proposed that combine images and text using BERT-like architectures, such as ViLBERT \cite{lu2019vilbert,lu2020vilbert12in1}, LXMERT \cite{tan-bansal-2019-lxmert}, VisualBERT \cite{li2019visualbert}, UNITER \cite{chen2020uniter}, Unicoder-VL \cite{Li-etal-2020unicodervl}, VL-BERT \cite{Su2020VL-BERT}, among others.
-All these models use a BERT-like architecture to encode images and text, are motivated as being general-purpose models for vision and language, and follow the \textit{pretrain-and-finetune} paradigm.
-They can be classified into \textit{single-} or \textit{dual-stream} architectures: single-stream models concatenate words to object bounding box features and encode this sequence using a single transformer stack; dual-stream models have separate transformer stacks for visual and textual inputs, and later include a set of layers that fuse these into multimodal features (i.e., co-attention layers).
-ViLBERT, ViLBERT 12-in-1, and LXMERT, i.e. the models we use with in this work, are all dual-stream models.
+\paragraph{Pretrained Vision \& Language Models} Based on the \textit{pretrain-and-finetune} paradigm, many pretrained V\&L models have recently been proposed which combine images and text using BERT-like architectures.
+They include ViLBERT \cite{lu2019vilbert,lu2020vilbert12in1}, LXMERT \cite{tan-bansal-2019-lxmert}, VisualBERT \cite{li2019visualbert}, UNITER \cite{chen2020uniter}, Unicoder-VL \cite{Li-etal-2020unicodervl}, VL-BERT \cite{Su2020VL-BERT}, among others.
+They can be classified into \textit{single-} or \textit{dual-stream} architectures: single-stream models concatenate words to object bounding box features and encode this sequence using a single transformer stack; dual-stream models have separate transformer stacks for visual and textual inputs, with layers to fuse these into multimodal features (i.e., co-attention layers).
+ViLBERT, ViLBERT 12-in-1, and LXMERT, i.e. the models we use with in this work, are all dual-stream.

-\citet{bugliarello2020multimodal} propose a framework that unifies multiple single- and dual-stream V\&L model architectures, and find that these models perform comparably under similar conditions. \citet{ilharco2020probing} probe text-only language models for how well they encode visual representations and find that contextual models such as BERT do it reasonably well, while still lagging behind humans.
-Finally, \citet{cao2020behind} propose the VALUE benchmark, which uses many V\&L tasks to probe V\&L models for different V\&L capabilities.
-We corroborate some of \citet{cao2020behind}'s findings, such as the dominant role of textual features compared to visual features in the model's predictions.
+\citet{bugliarello2020multimodal} find that single- and dual-stream models perform comparably under similar conditions. \citet{ilharco2020probing} show that contextual text-only language models such as BERT encode visual representations reasonably well, though they fall short of human performance.
+In the context of the VALUE benchmark, \citet{cao2020behind} report results on multiple V\&L tasks, some of which we also corroborate, notably, the dominance of textual features compared to visual features in the model's predictions.